buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

     .. command-output:: buildtest buildspec find --paths

-buildtest will search buildspecs in :ref:`buildspecs root <buildspec_roots>` defined in your configuration, which is a list of directory paths to search for buildspecs.
-If you want to load buildspecs from a directory path, you can specify a directory via ``--directory`` option in the format: ``buildtest buildspec find --directory <path>``. buildtest will rebuild cache when `--directory` option is specified.
+buildtest will :ref:`search buildspecs when building cache <search_buildspecs_when_building_cache>` that can be configured via configuration or command line.
+If you want to load buildspecs from a directory, you can use the ``--directory`` option. buildtest will rebuild cache when `--directory` option is specified.
 Note that to rebuild cache you typically need to pass **--rebuild** option but that is not required when using **--directory** option because we want buildtest to load buildspecs into cache.